-If you own a business that produces hazardous waste as part of the manufacturing process or the operation in general, it’s essential to know how to manage and dispose of said waste properly.
-You can’t just dump toxic waste into the stream, both from a legal and ethical standpoint.
-It’s also paramount that you differentiate different types of hazardous waste as the manner in which they are handled can vary.
+If you own a business that produces hazardous waste as part of the manufacturing process or the operation in general, its essential to know how to manage and dispose of said waste properly.
+You cant just dump toxic waste into the stream, both from a legal and ethical standpoint.
+Its also paramount that you differentiate different types of hazardous waste as the manner in which they are handled can vary.
 Companies that produce hazardous and toxic waste are required by federal law to follow a set of specific procedures in order to protect their staff members and the environment.

-If you’re not exactly familiar with various types of hazardous materials that exist nor the government policies that regulate them, this article will be a useful resource.
+If youre not exactly familiar with various types of hazardous materials that exist nor the government policies that regulate them, this article will be a useful resource.

 Listed waste is categorized into four lists: F-list, K-list, P-List, and U-list.